BabylonJS/Documentation/content/start/chap8/camera.md

 video-content:
 ---

-# Getting Started - Have a Look Around
+# Introduction - Have a Look Around

 ## Have a Look Around
 Currently we are using the *ArcRotateCamera* which has us orbiting the village world from a distance.
 How about a view from inside the village?
 Let's parent the camera to the character walking around the village and with a few adjustments to values look around from over his shoulder.
 The creation of the *ArcRotateCamera* has this form,